 Only when you stop caring at what people think and say about you, you can truly be self-compassionate

 The only way you can battle this is not to care about what people think of you.
 Take their judgments as clothes.
 Their judgments are like clothes you can put on and take off.
 You can choose what to wear.
 You can choose the clothes you want to wear clothes that make you happy and confident.

-HOW TO BE MORE COMPASSIONATE TOWARD YOURSELF?
+HOW TO BE KINDER TO YOURSELF?

 Start with essential comfort and pair them with comfort actions.
 Examples of comfort words are I’m sorry you are going through tough times.
 I know you’ve got this.
 I am proud of you.
 I know you are going through hard times, but it’s time to take care of yourself too.
 Send yourself empowering messages.

-Comfort actions include a hug or a tap on a shoulder.
+Comfort actions include a hug or a tap on the shoulder.
 It might sound ridiculous to hug your own self but I promise you it helps.
 It gives signals of calmness, relaxation, and safety to your body.

-Fall in love with yourself
+03. Fall in love with yourself

 Loving yourself is overcoming your flaws and insecurities.
 When you practice self-love, you embrace yourself for everything that you are.
 And when you truly accept who you are, you genuinely become better and better.
 You become more passionate, kinder, and more passionate.
 Quote: be your biggest fan.

 HOW TO PRACTICE SELF-COMPASSION

 When you feel all alone with your problem, it would be easy to be down and be hard on yourself.
 You feel like you are the only unfortunate person.
 As if everyone is happy except you.
 You feel as if you are the only person in the world who is suffering.
 It’s so easy to amplify negative feelings but the truth is you are not alone.
 Your sufferings and hardships are common.

-Next time you are self-critical, stop, and observe.
+Next time you are self-critical, stop and observe.
 Ask yourself why.
 Acknowledge your feelings and situation then respond with kindness, comfort, and compassion.

 When you screw things up, remind yourself that, of course, everyone makes mistakes.
-Of course, we fail at something, we lose at things.
+Of course, we fail at something, and we lose at things.
 We are only humans, after all.